FAForever/wiki-pages/map-development/faf-map-editor-troubleshooting.md

 #### Incorrect filetype {#t-if}
 #### Improper encoding {#t-ie}
 #### Texture size and mipmaps {#t-sm}
+For unknown reasons, custom textures might result in the 'Invalid MIP level' error when used in stratum layer 1.
+As a result, the editor replaces the whole layer with a grey colour.
+While the map is unaffected when viewed in game, the map-preview image will be similarly affected.

+Replacing the texture with a default texture and using the custom texture in stratum layer 2–8 provides a workaround for this issue.

 #### File stored in wrong folder {#t-fs}
 <br />